Embracing Creative Differences

 This year, we’re going to promote differences — and their unique benefits — from an organisational perspective, as well as the individual attributes.

 Diverse teams are innovation machines.
 They make better decisions and produce more revenue.
 With millennials poised to take over workforce leadership, I can only hope they bring their pro-diversity mentality to our offices so no 20-something has to hide their background — or beliefs, lifestyle, or experiences — from others.
 Because once I was free to be me, my career truly took off — and I never looked back.

 Learn more about Adobe for All and its diversity and inclusion initiatives.
 Then check back on The Blog for more stories about the differences that made our leadership great.

-Topics: Digital Transformation, Leader Perspectives, Diversity & Inclusion
+Topics: Digital Transformation, Leadership, Diversity & Inclusion